sci-hpc/scihpc/docs/docs/jobs/slurm.md

 #SBATCH --time=7-00:00:00 # maximum time for "low" QOS is 7 days
 ```

-Please note that currently compute-0-1 has NOT equipped with 10 G adapter, so for distributed MPI parallel jobs,
+!!! warning

-you can not use it.
+    Please note that currently compute-0-1 has NOT equipped with 10 G adapter, so for distributed MPI parallel jobs, you can not use it.